Rolppe/silvia_pico/README.txt

 WiFi connection instructions

-1. There is file called "rename_this_as_secrets.py"
-Rename this file as "secrets.py

-2. There is following text in file:
+1. There is following text in secrets.py file:

 ssid = 'your WiFi Id here'
 password = 'your WiFi password here'